 Mental Health in Ireland

-I am interested in hearing from the HSE and the NHS for mental health research and research into funding mental health, as well as from other charities such as mental health charities who wish to conduct research which can help them to raise funds, raise awareness, test campaigns and generally increase the positive impact of their work nationwide.
+I am interested in hearing from the HSE and the NHS for mental health and employee wellbeing research and research into funding mental health, as well as from other charities such as mental health charities who wish to conduct research which can help them to raise funds, raise awareness, test campaigns and generally increase the positive impact of their work nationwide.
 I am also interested in working with other types of heathcare research provider such as clinics, GP surgeries, wellness centres, mental health training colleges and institutions, and psychiatric hospitals.

 I am particularly interested in promoting the power of Online Communities for mental health research to target hard-to-reach groups and to encourage a spirit of openness and communication between healthcare professionals, patients, and society as a whole.